 Most diamond retailers use their own criteria to grade the cut quality of non-round diamonds.
 That’s because there are no universally accepted standards for cut grading these shapes.
 See Cut Grade for more information.

 Ensuring your diamond is certified by an independent laboratory is one thing.
-But each lab has developed their own set criteria for grading diamonds and some are stricter than others
+But each lab has developed its own set criteria for grading diamonds and some are stricter than others